🥳🥳EOFY Sim Sale On Now - Up To 30% Off🥳🥳

 Extremely cheap equipment from unknown brands might seem tempting, but there's a reason budget sim racing gear requires careful evaluation.
 Poor build quality, terrible customer service, and products that break within months are common complaints.

-This doesn't mean you need top-tier everything, but stick with recognized brands that have established reputations.
+This doesn't mean you need top-tier everything, but stick with recognised brands that have established reputations.
 The entry-level offerings from Logitech, Thrustmaster, and Fanatec might cost more than mystery Amazon listings, but they'll actually last.

 Ignoring Ergonomics